olivesgatech/UNIQUE-Project-Repository/README.md

 2. Complete pipeline provides code for training, testing, and validation.

 Further details are provided within each folder.
+If there are any questions, please contact mohit.p@gatech.edu and alregib@gatech.edu.

 ### UNIQUE : UNSUPERVISED IMAGE QUALITY ESTIMATION